 Finally, they become familiar with your products (hot traffic), and you guide them to the purchase.

-Wait, first of all, what exactly do I give to my cold traffic?
+Wait, first, what exactly do I give to my cold traffic?
 Quality content.

 2. Quality content